spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/troubleshooting/troubleshooting-tutorials/tutorial-troubleshooting-failed-jenkins-jobs.md

 ---
-title: Tutorial — Troubleshooting jenkins jobs
+title: Tutorial — Troubleshooting failed Jenkins jobs
-description: Learn how to troubleshoot jenkins jobs issues
+description: Learn how to troubleshoot Jenkins jobs issues
 template: troubleshooting-guide-template
 ---

 A Jenkins jobs failed.

-## Checking Jenkins job console output
+## Check the console output of the failed Jenkins job

 To analyze the console output of a failed Jenkins job, do the following: